Notes from the Edge: Hiking with Lupus and RA

 That part of me hasn’t gone anywhere.

-It’s still there — fueled by the rush, the challenge, the burn.
+It’s still there, fueled by the rush, the challenge, the burn.

-can cost me weeks of recovery.
+but that can cost me weeks of recovery.

-One trail too far, and I’m back in survival mode.
+One trail too far,

 My body screaming for the rest I refused to give it.